7 Father's Day Gifts Under $25 That Your Partner's Dad Would Really Appreciate

 5. A Set Of Spices

 Yes, we could go all traditional this father's day and propose that your partner's dad grill with these spices, but they're also just great to throw on eggs or add to a steak cooked inside.
-I love the awesome branding on this particular brand from Brooklyn.

 6. A Book